 - 1 tsp Kosher salt

 - 1 tsp freshly ground black pepper

 - 2 red bell peppers, cored and seeded, and thinly sliced

 - 4 scallions (with and green parts), sliced diagonally

-- 1 tablespoon white sesame seeds, toasted*
+- 1 tbsp white sesame seeds, toasted

-Bring a large pot of salted water to a boil.
+- Bring a large pot of salted water to a boil.
 Add the spaghetti and cook according to package directions.
 Drain and set aside.

-For the dressing, whisk together the vegetable oil, rice wine vinegar, wine, soy sauce, sesame oil, honey, garlic, ginger, 1 tablespoon sesame seeds, peanut butter, salt, to taste, and the pepper, in a medium bowl.
+- For the dressing, whisk together the vegetable oil, rice wine vinegar, wine, soy sauce, sesame oil, honey, garlic, ginger, 1 tablespoon sesame seeds, peanut butter, salt, to taste, and the pepper, in a medium bowl.